-The graduate program in Social and Administrative Sciences in Pharmacy (SAS) provides a rigorous background in a range of disciplines critical to preparing the next generation of health services researchers.
-The program focuses on scientific and humanistic bases for understanding and influencing interactions involving patients, medicines, caregivers, and health care systems.
-Further, it addresses the need for pharmacists to fulfill roles of clinical practitioner, drug consultant, and drug distribution system manager, where all are aimed at meeting the needs of diverse patients, providers, and agencies that utilize pharmacy services.
+The graduate program in social and administrative sciences in pharmacy (SAS) provides a rigorous background in a range of disciplines critical to preparing the next generation of health services researchers.
+The program focuses on scientific and humanistic bases for understanding and influencing interactions involving patients, medications, pharmacists, other caregivers, and health care systems.
+Further, it evaluates the need for pharmacists to fulfill various roles, such as clinical practitioner, drug consultant, and drug distribution system manager, in order to meet the needs of diverse patients, providers, and organizations that utilize pharmacy services.

 The program's interdisciplinary approach integrates knowledge of pharmacy and pharmaceuticals with knowledge from economics, sociology, psychology, management sciences, communications, education, epidemiology, law, industrial engineering, ethics and history.
-The objective is to prepare students to carry out independent, theory-based research leading to new knowledge and understanding of drug use, patient and provider communication and behaviors, health outcomes, health care systems, and the pharmacy profession.
+The overall objective of the program is to prepare students to carry out independent, theory-based research leading to new knowledge and understanding of medication use and safety, patient and provider communication and behaviors, patient health outcomes, health care systems, and the pharmacy profession.
 For additional information see Faculty Research Interests on the SAS website.

 The SAS graduate program has considerable flexibility and can be tailored to the interests of individual students, allowing specialization in diverse areas of emphasis.
 Facilitating student support is a high priority; division faculty work to ensure that students have sufficient funding support to be successful.
 Incoming students are provided with computing and technology resources for their learning and research endeavors.
-Travel funding allows students to present at national meetings.
-Often students take advantage of dissertation support grants from the Sonderegger Research Center, housed within the division.
+Travel funding allows students to present their research findings at national meetings.
+Students often take advantage of dissertation support grants from the Sonderegger Research Center, housed within the division.

-The online application and all supplemental materials (transcripts, three letters of recommendation, Graduate Record Exam (GRE) scores, statement of purpose, resume, School of Pharmacy's financial aids statement) must be received by January 1 for consideration for matriculation in the following fall semester.
+The online application and all supplemental materials (official transcripts, three letters of recommendation, Graduate Record Exam (GRE) scores, statement of purpose for attending graduate school, resume/CV, School of Pharmacy's financial aids statement) must be received by January 1 for consideration for matriculation in the following fall semester.
 Applications are not reviewed at any other time during the year.